Negative Marking Calculator for UPSC Prelims and other Exams

-In this app, you can calculate your final marks in any exam with negative markings.
-You can provide value as asked and the final final result.
-This calculator calculates negative marks with 1/2, 1/3, 1/4 up to 1/7th part.
+The Negative Marking Calculator allows you to calculate your final marks in any exam with negative markings.
+You can provide values for total questions, maximum marks, total question attempts, the number of wrong questions, and the part of negative marking (changeable).
+It calculates negative marks with fractions like 1/2, 1/3, 1/4 up to 1/7th part.

 Total Question *